How to Make Hair Masks at Home – Easy DIY Recipes to Transform Your Locks

 Are store-bought masks better than DIY ones?

-Store-bought masks offer convenience, but DIY masks are natural, affordable, and chemical-free.
+Store-bought masks are quick and easy to use.
+DIY masks are natural, affordable, and chemical-free.

 Can color-treated hair benefit from masks?